codinglabsau/laravel-feature-flags/README.md

 [![Test](https://github.com/codinglabsau/laravel-feature-flags/actions/workflows/run-tests.yml/badge.svg)](https://github.com/codinglabsau/laravel-feature-flags/actions/workflows/run-tests.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/codinglabsau/laravel-feature-flags.svg?style=flat-square)](https://packagist.org/packages/codinglabsau/laravel-feature-flags)

-This package allows instant, zero-deployment toggling of application features.
+Laravel Feature Flags allows instant, zero-deployment toggling of application features.

+The state of each feature flag can be checked from anywhere in the application code (including via a `@feature('name')` blade directive) to determine whether the conditions you set have been met to enable the feature.

-Individual features can be in one of three states:
+Each feature can be in one of three states:
 - On: enabled for everyone
 - Off: disabled for everyone
-- Dynamic: evaluated according to a custom or default callback
+- Dynamic: evaluated according to a feature-specific closure (with a fallback option)

 ___
 ## Installation